 The teeth most likely to benefit from sealant application are the first and second molars just after they have erupted and before they have a chance to decay.
 Children between the ages of 5 and 14 benefit most from sealants.

 Typically, a tooth will need a crown when most of the natural tooth is gone, decayed, or cracked.
-There are a variety of crowns to choose from including all porcelain crowns (very esthetic), porcelain on top of metal crowns (not as esthetic but containing a metal base for strength), or all metal crowns (the least esthetic but very cleansable or easier to keep clean).
+There are a variety of crowns to choose from including all porcelain crowns (very esthetic), porcelain on top of metal crowns (not as esthetic but containing a metal base for strength), or all metal crowns (the least esthetic but easier to keep clean).
 Crowns are also needed to cover most root canal treated teeth, to restore an implant, and they are also sometimes necessary for partial dentures to work better.

 Bridges are a natural-looking dental appliance that can replace a section of missing teeth.
 Because they are custom-made, bridges are barely noticeable and can restore the natural contour of teeth as well as the proper bite relationship between upper and lower teeth.